akutuzov/webvectors/README.md

 # webvectors
-_Webvectors_ is a toolkit to serve vector semantic models (particularly, distributional word embeddings, as in _word2vec_) over the web, making it easy to demonstrate models to general public.
+_Webvectors_ is a toolkit to serve vector semantic models (particularly, prediction-based word embeddings, as in _word2vec_ or _ELMo_) over the web, making it easy to demonstrate their abilities to general public.
-It requires Python >= 3.6, and uses _Flask_ and _Gensim_ under the hood.
+It requires Python >= 3.6, and uses _Flask_, _Gensim_ and _simple_elmo_ under the hood.

 Working demos:
 <ul>